 11. You’re paying out of pocket

 Again, because drugs prices aren’t regulated, pharmacies can choose their rates.
 Businesses have bottom lines that need to be met.
 So if one pharmacy sees a lot of patients with high coverage, it will need to focus on customers who typically pay more for drugs to foot the remaining bills — such as those on Medicare and the working poor.
 In these instances, people who need to pay out of pocket for their drugs will pay more than normal.
 Some Americans have no other options, and that’s understandable.
 But before you pay out of pocket because you think it’s a lower alternative, ask for confirmation.

-Next up are ways to help you save on prescription drugs …
+Next: Three ways to help you save on prescription drugs.